awslabs/fast-pseudoprimes/README.md

 done
 git clone https://github.com/awslabs/fast-pseudoprimes.git
 cd fast-pseudoprimes
-cargo +nightly run --features numa,unstable --release
+cargo run --release
 ```
-The code takes about 24 seconds to run from start to finish.
+The code takes about 88 seconds to run from start to finish.
+Running with assembly optimizations `cargo +nightly run --features numa,unstable --release` is currently broken due to assembly syntax changes in the Rust compiler.
+Previously this tool took 24 seconds to run.

 ## Status of this code
 This code is released as-is, and we have no plans to maintain it.
 We are happy to accept pull requests.